 Form W-4 is an important document for every US employee (including a Work and Travel program participant who works for a US company).
 Completing Form W-4 is required to determine which taxes will be withheld from your earnings on a weekly or monthly basis.
 It ensures that the company they work for correctly deducts taxes from the worker’s earnings.
-Thus, understanding how to fill out a W4 is essential if you work in the United States.
+Thus, understanding how to fill out a W4 for dummies is essential if you work in the United States.

 Depending on whether you and your partner are officially joined in marriage, whether you have individuals who rely on you for financial support, whether you have another workplace, etc. – different amounts of taxes will be deducted, i.e. the essence of this form is to find out what allowances or additional liability you have before the government.